 CSV Quick Fixes

-We're about to hit 5 billion total rows loaded into CSV Explorer for analysis.
+We're about to hit 5 billion rows loaded into CSV Explorer for analysis.
 I wish I could say all those rows were parsed and loaded automatically from CSV files straight into PostgreSQL, but we've seen our fair share of the quirks and errors of CSV formatting.
 I remember a late night copying a CSV into PostgreSQL and being stumped by

 ERROR invalid input syntax for date '4/31/2017'.